JoeyStanley/jekyll-for-designers/index.md

 About me
 ========

-I’m an Assistant Professor in [Department of Linguistics](https://linguistics.byu.edu) at [Brigham Young University](https://www.byu.edu), doing a lot of sociophonetics and dialectology while finding new statistical and computational methods to help me in my research.
+I’m an Assistant Professor in [Department of Linguistics](https://linguistics.byu.edu) at [Brigham Young University](https://www.byu.edu) specializing in sociophonetics,  dialectology, and quantitative methods.
 In May 2020, I received my Ph.D in linguistics from the [Department of Linguistics](https://linguistics.uga.edu) at the [University of Georgia](https://www.uga.edu).

 My primary area of research is on English in the western United States.
-My [dissertation](/blog/dissertation) focused on English in Cowlitz County, Washington and the spread of the vowel patterns known to occur in other parts of the West.
-Because I mostly focus on vowels, I've had to learn the skills required to analyze them: Praat scripting, data visualization, and statistical methods.
-I also lean towards the variationist sociolinguistic perspective in data collection and analysis.
+My [dissertation](/blog/dissertation) focused on English in Cowlitz County, Washington with an emphasis on uncovering variation in vowel formant trajectories.
+I am currently involved in several research projects on Utah English (on vowels, consonants, and intonation), including a long-term project analyzing a [collection of 750 interviews](/blog/kohler-tapes) with residents of Heber City, Utah born in the early 20th Century.

-As a graduate student, I was involved with [Bill Kretzschmar](https://www.english.uga.edu/directory/495/detail) and [Peggy Renwick](https://faculty.franklin.uga.edu/mrenwick/about) and the other student workers at the [Linguistic Atlas Project](http://www.lap.uga.edu/) where my job was to act as the middleman between transcriptions and formant measurements.
-I wrote and maintained many of the Praat, R, and Perl scripts we used in the lab, and managed the various forced aligners and automatic formant extractors we worked with.
-I also created and manage the the [*Gazetteer of Southern Vowels*](http://lap3.libs.uga.edu/u/jstanley/vowelcharts/).
+As a graduate student, I was involved with [Bill Kretzschmar](https://www.english.uga.edu/directory/495/detail) and [Peggy Renwick](https://faculty.franklin.uga.edu/mrenwick/about) and the other student workers at the [Linguistic Atlas Project](http://www.lap.uga.edu/).
+My job was to write and maintain many of the Praat, R, and Perl scripts we used in the lab; one product of this work is the  [*Gazetteer of Southern Vowels*](http://lap3.libs.uga.edu/u/jstanley/vowelcharts/).
+Together with Peggy Renwick and other collaborators, I am still actively involved in analyzing legacy southern speech, paraticularly in the state of Georgia.

-I was also a research assistant in the [DigiLab](https://digi.uga.edu) in UGA's main library where I gave workshops and seminars on how to use computers in humanities research.
-I offered workshops on [R](pages/r-workshops), [data visualization](pages/dataviz), [Praat scripting](pages/praat-workshops), and about how grad students can get themselves more googleable.
-I also worked with students and faculty one-on-one during my Digital Humanities office hours.
+My reserach has recently been focused on sociophonetic data analysis methods.
+Some of this stems from my time as a research assistant in the [DigiLab](https://digi.uga.edu) in UGA's main library where I gave workshops on [R](pages/r-workshops), [Praat scripting](pages/praat-workshops), and [data visualization](pages/dataviz).
+Nowadays, I run simulations on real and artificual sociophonetic data, uncovering some overlooked aspects of methods that may in fact be rather important.
+(See my presentations in [Order of Operations](/blog/nwav49) and [Pillai Scores](/blog/asa2021).)

 <!--In the past I have done research on language change in real time, morphology in Quechua and Guarani, forms of address among members of the Church of Jesus Christ of Latter-day Saints, language documentation, and agent-based simulations of language change.
 Before switching to linguistics, I was a music performance major (on trombone believe it or not!) and you might still catch me playing some Shostakovich or Rachmaninoff on piano.  -->